 If you used the second brainstorming approach, get ready to get a little cheesy.
-Really listen to what your gut feelings are telling you about which of your ideas is most compelling, and which will get your emotional juices flowing on the page.
+Really listen to what your gut feelings are telling you about which of your ideas is most compelling and which will get your emotions flowing on the page.
 Readers can tell when you're writing about something you care deeply about, so it's worth it to find the topic that has the most meaning to you.

 Not sure how to tell?
-Then this is the time to ask you parents, teacher you are close to, or some good friends for their input.
+Then this is the time to ask your parents, teachers you are close to, or some good friends for their input.
 Which of your ideas grabs their attention the most?
 Which do they want to hear more about?
-Chances are, that's the one that an admissions officer will also find the most memorable.
+Chances are that's the one that an admissions officer will also find the most memorable.